fieldsacademy/towerofhanoi/README.md

+# Tower of Hanoi puzzle in R Shiny

 Code to implement the Tower of Hanoi puzzle in R, and create R shiny app. \
 Play the game here: https://fieldsacademy.shinyapps.io/towerofhanoi/